- Energy Efficiency: To be confirmed

-As well as serving the immediate local area, the business which is situated next to the local pier and marina, is well placed to serve visitors en-route for the North Mainland and the North Isles.
+As well as being positioned to serve the immediate local area, the premises, which are situated next to the local pier and marina, are well placed to serve visitors en-route for the North Mainland and the North Isles.

-The business operates from owned premises extending to around 206m² comprising the main bar area, a function room, kitchen and store facilities on the ground floor, plus a restaurant area upstairs.
+The premises extend to around 206m² comprising the main bar area, a function room, kitchen and store facilities on the ground floor, plus a restaurant area upstairs.

 The 'Pierhead' is situated in a great location at the head of the voe of Olna Firth in the picturesque setting of Lower Voe in the North Central Mainland area of Shetland, the village of Voe lying about 4 miles south of Brae, the main population centre for the area, and 18 miles north of Lerwick, Shetland's capital.
 The position allows for stunning views along the voe particularly from the upstairs restaurant.

 The Shetland Islands themselves lie in the middle of the North Sea about 100 miles north of Mainland Scotland, and are in fact closer to Bergen in Norway than to Edinburgh.
 Despite the remote 'get-away-from-it-all' location, Mainland Scotland is easily accessible via a daily overnight ferry service operated by Northlink Ferries (www.northlinkferries.co.uk) which links Lerwick with Aberdeen & Orkney, whilst Loganair operates regular direct flights from Sumburgh Airport at the very southern tip of Shetland to Aberdeen, Edinburgh & Glasgow.